 Table B1 provides an overview of all studies upon which the results in the tool are based.
-The total numbers here for boys and girls, respectively, are 3258 and 2355 for hands, and 5441 and 6097 for teeth.
-We see from the table that the Chaumoitre 2015 study contributes most for hands, and some studies contribute very little (Bala 2010, Nahid 2010 and Patel 2015), while all the studies contribute quite similarly for teeth.
+The total numbers here for boys and girls, respectively, are 3373 and 2484 for hands, and 5554 and 6216 for teeth.
+We see from the table that the Chaumoitre 2016 study contributes most for hands, and some studies contribute very little (Bala 2010, Nahid 2010 and Patel 2015), while all the studies contribute quite similarly for teeth (except for the Libanon dataset which contributes less).